-The approach we use rests on a new way of thinking about accidents, called STAMP or Systems-Theoretic Accident Modeling and Processes [4], that integrates all aspects of risk, including organizational and social aspects.
+The approach we used rests on a new way of thinking about accidents, called STAMP or Systems-Theoretic Accident Modeling and Processes [3], that integrates all aspects of risk, including organizational and social aspects.
 STAMP can be used as a foundation for new and improved approaches to accident investigation and analysis, hazard analysis and accident prevention, risk assessment and risk management, and devising risk metrics and performance monitoring.
-In this chapter, we will concentrate on its uses for risk assessment and management.
+In this research, we will concentrate on its uses for risk assessment and management.
 One unique aspect of this approach to risk management is the emphasis on the use of visualization and building shared mental models of complex system behavior among those responsible for managing risk.
+Another important difference between STAMP and other common approaches is the lack of focus on blame.
+The goal is not to identify the root cause or causes of an accident, but to understand "why" the accident occurred in terms of all contributors to the accident process and how to reengineer the socio-technical system as a whole to lower risk.